When it comes to Recovery, You’re in Charge

 Stay hydrated.
 A good idea anyway, but it’s especially important to drink enough water prior to surgery.
 This will help your body handle the effects of anesthesia, reducing your chance of nausea and other side effects.

-Start honoring your list of foods and meds to boycott, such as green tea, NSAIDs, herbal supplements, etc. This is important to prevent unnecessary bleeding after surgery.
+Start honoring your list of foods and meds to boycott, such as green tea, NSAIDs, herbal supplements, etc. You will also need to stop birth control pills and any removable forms of contraception.
+Also, all weight loss enhancers, such as Phentermine, need to be stopped.
+This is important to prevent unnecessary bleeding after surgery.

 Get adequate sleep.
 Being well-rested will help you stay relaxed and may reduce pre-surgery anxiety.

 Schedule adequate time off of work.
 This will be hard if you’re the smart, driven, and energetic person we think you are, but it’s so important that you don’t push yourself after surgery.

 Are you a smoker?
 Quit now, or forget about surgery.

 You know it’s bad for you, but it can be downright dangerous when it comes to surgery.
 Smoking prevents healing by hindering blood supply to the areas that have been operated on.
 Not only will your results be compromised, but your risk of infection skyrockets.
 Smoking also makes anesthesia more risky.
 Due to these potential recovery problems, many surgeons refuse to operate on a smoker.
 At minimum, you should not smoke for 6-8 weeks before and after your procedure.

 1 – 7 Days before Surgery: Prepare for the Big Day